What Bounce In Volleyball? (Find Out Interesting Facts About This Term In Volleyball!)

 2. Bump

 The bump is one of the most basic and important hits in volleyball.
 The bump is mostly used as the first move after the ball comes over the net.
 It’s like a forearm passing.
 It gives the players more time to think of an attack plan.
 There are two types of bumps, the regular and the dig.
 The regular bump occurs when the ball is landing above your waist, such that you don’t have to change your position to make a hit.
-The dig occurs mostly when the other team spikes the ball and it’s landing below your waist.
+The dig occurs mostly when the other team spikes the ball and it lands below your waist.
 You are required here to bend to a lower position to save the ball from hitting your side of the court.

 3. Set